scosti/scosti/README.md

 - 👋 Hi, I’m Stefano Costi
-- 👀 I’m interested in software developer
+- 👀 I’m interested in new software tecnology and industrial automation.
-- 🌱 I’m currently learning mongo database
+- 🌱 I’m currently learning MongoDB.
+I'm going to use it in a personal project to understend how collect money transaction from multiple source.